unityaisolutions/openssl-web/README.md

 ## License

-This project is [MIT](LICENSE) licensed.
+This project is [Apache 2.0](LICENSE) licensed.
 See the [LICENSE](LICENSE) file for details.

 ## Security

-For security issues, please contact security@webopenssl.example instead of opening GitHub issues.
+For security issues, please contact unityaisolutions@outlook.com instead of opening GitHub issues.
 We take security seriously and will respond within 72 hours.
+If you'd like, enable encryption in Outlook for extra security.

 ### Responsible Disclosure